MHD Turbulence: A Biased Review

 \subsection{Plot Thickens}

 This is a very appealing theory, whose main conclusions were rapidly confirmed by a programme of numerical simulations undertaken by Boldyrev's group---in particular, the angle between velocity and magnetic field, measured in a certain opportune way,\footnote{They focused on one particular measure of alignment, $\sin\theta_\lambda = \la|\dvu_\vlam\times\dvb_\vlam|\ra/\la|\dvu_\vlam||\dvb_\vlam|\ra$, which indeed turns out to scale as $\lambda^{1/4}$ in a certain range of scales.
-Obviously, one can invent other proxies for the alignment angle, involving different fields ($\dvz_\vlam^\pm$) and/or different powers of the fields' increments under the averages.
-This game produces many different scalings \citep{beresnyak09,mallet16} (some of which can be successfully theorised about: see \citealt{chandran15}), and it is not {\em a priori} obvious which of these should be most representative of the ``typical'' alignment that figures in the ``twiddle'' theories of \secref{sec:B06} or \secref{sec:sym}.
+Obviously, one can invent other proxies for the alignment angle, involving different fields ($\dvz_\vlam^\pm$) and/or different powers of the fields' increments inside the averages.
+This game produces many different scalings \citep{beresnyak06,beresnyak09,mallet16} (some of which can be successfully theorised about: see \citealt{chandran15}), and it is not {\em a priori} obvious which of these should be most representative of the ``typical'' alignment that figures in ``twiddle'' theories.
 Perhaps a better handle on the scaling of the alignment is obtained when one studies the full distribution of the ``RMHD ensemble'' (see \secref{sec:MS17} and \citealt{mallet17a}) and/or the 3D-anisotropic statistics (see \secref{sec:3D} and papers by \citealt{chen12}, \citealt{mallet16} and \citealt{verdini18,verdini19}).} was reported to scale according to $\theta_\lambda\propto \lambda^{1/4}$, as implied by \exref{eq:boldyrev} and \exref{eq:align_uncert} \citep{mason06,mason08,mason11,mason12,perez12,perez14}.
-The same papers confirmed the earlier numerical results on the spectrum of MHD turbulence indeed scaling as $\kperp^{-3/2}$ (\figref{fig:num_spectra}a).
-However, the legitimacy of this conclusion was contested by \citet{beresnyak11,beresnyak12,beresnyak14,beresnyak19}, who disputed that those spectra were converged and argued that systematic convergence tests in fact favoured a trend towards a $\kperp^{-5/3}$ spectrum at small enough scales.
+The same papers confirmed the earlier numerical claims that the spectrum of MHD turbulence indeed scaled as $\kperp^{-3/2}$ (\figref{fig:num_spectra}a).
+However, the legitimacy of this conclusion was contested by \citet{beresnyak11,beresnyak12,beresnyak14,beresnyak19}, who had, in fact, been first to focus on the alignment effect numerically \citep{beresnyak06}, but disputed that the numerical spectra exhibiting it were converged and argued that systematic convergence tests in fact favoured a trend towards a $\kperp^{-5/3}$ spectrum at asymptotically small scales.